novasamatech/nova-utils/README.md

 # Fearless Utils

 ## About
-This repo contains static information (logos, links, descriptions) to support client apps in Polkadot & Kusama ecosystem (e.g. [Fearless Wallet]) to map it to the keys/ids from the network itself.
+This repo contains static information (logos, links, etc) to support client apps in Polkadot & Kusama ecosystem (e.g. [Fearless Wallet]) to map it to the keys/ids from the network itself.

 ### Crowdloan
 Crowdloans can be saturated with the following information: